24 Hour Help Line – Call Now

 Avoiding the people, the places, and the things in you had in your life that contributed to your drug and alcohol use, is a major suggestion.
 This is the hard and difficult one for most people to deal with.
-It’s tough to think that all the friends you ever had need to be avoided.
+It’s tough to think that all the friends you ever had the need to be avoided.
 It’s even more difficult if you have a family member in active addiction or your home is the place you got high in the most often.
-What about the things?
+What about things?
 It may be something as simple as a rolled up dollar bill.

-The only suggestion I can make with family, is to make certain people are aware of your situation.
+The only suggestion I can make with family is to make certain people are aware of your situation.
 To get someone to go with you to family functions, or if none can attend, to have people you can call.
 You may not even have to call, because simply knowing you have a lifeline is helpful in numerous ways.

 This may not be conducive to long term recovery.
 Start talking to people that have years clean, or even just six more months than you clean, as long as you believe they’re working a program of recovery.
 Reach out to people as often as possible, because honestly there are no greater supports than the people that you can call at three o’clock in the morning to talk to when you feel the desire to use drugs or alcohol.

 The people in recovery, working and living programs, are invaluable assets to your lives.
 It can seem daunting to have to call on people to help you, get through just an hour, or a few minutes of turmoil.
 The thing to remember is that they will also be helped by picking up the phone.
 When people in recovery help each other, it helps them in their own recovery.I have been on both sides of the phone, needing help, and doing my absolute best to help another person stay clean.
 I have been helped and my recovery was strengthened by both asking for help and being of service to others.
 I am grateful that in those first days I was able to meet people in recovery and to develop friendships with them.

 It’s one of the hurdles that everyone must face, when they are an addict or alcoholic, and trying to recover from this disease.
 People with this disease that are fortunate enough to get into long term treatment facilities are the most fortunate, in early recovery.
 The best sort of treatment is where a person just getting clean and sober has both clinicians and people that are working programs of recovery available to them.

-Not everyone gets that level of care though or is able to.
+Not everyone gets that level of care through or is able to.
 I didn’t get near the level of help or care I wanted.
 Of the people in the parole house with me, I do not know of anyone that is currently in recovery.
 I was fortunate, I had a therapist, I met people in recovery, and I did have goals early on.
-This isn’t a criticism on anyone, I am simply stating, I had just enough help, and just enough willingness to survive the first months.
+This isn’t a criticism on anyone, I am simply stating, I had just enough help, and just enough will to survive the first months.
 I was fortunate enough to realize how valuable other people in recovery would be to me, early on.

 These are things that most people see as being typical problems in early recovery, however, for every person those issues are different, they affect them in numerous ways.
-The thing, that helps, and helped me often, was hearing other people talking about the things they were going through, had been through, and seeing them get through them clean and sober.
+The thing, that helps, and helped me often, was hearing other people talking about the things they were going through, had been through, and seeing them get through them clean and sober

 Personally, before I owned a car, I biked to and from work, to class, to meetings, and everywhere else I needed to go.
 I got hit by a car while I was biking to work.
 When I was in the hospital I told the nurses and doctor, I had an issue with drugs and alcohol, and that I couldn’t have narcotics.
 I had another person in recovery show up there, I had my sponsor on the phone.
 I made it through that and the weeks it took to heal, without drugs.
-I’ve survived through more emotional detrimental things sense then.
+I’ve survived through more emotional detrimental things since then.
 However, the car accident was early in recovery.

 Oddly it did not feel as hard as it might have, simply because I heard other people had gone through similar things.
 That’s something to keep in mind.
-If other people have survived through personal tragedy and injury so can you, however all of them had help, that guided their willingness to stay clean and sober.
+If other people have survived through personal tragedy and injury so can you, however, all of them had help, that guided their willingness to stay clean and sober.
 There is nothing wrong with seeking help, no matter where you are in your recovery.